29 Sep The Autumn Lash Shed – What to expect

 Advice for lash clients

-Expect for your lashes not to last as long as they usually would and prepare for it to happen again in springtime.
+Expect for your lashes not to last as long as they usually would.
+Then, prepare for it to happen again in springtime.

 I hope that’s cleared up some of your questions about the Autumn Lash Shed.
 If you have anything else to ask or any concerns, simply drop me a message on Facebook or email and I’ll get back to you ASAP!